qertoip/react-form-logic/README.markdown

 * be small and self-contained

-* have an API that keeps your form-handling code similar to all your other React-based code
+* keep your form-handling code similar to all your other React-based code

+* have a stable API

 * leave full control of the markup to your React components